Equitability and explosive synchronisation in multiplex and higher-order networks: Results

-Our first result is that, under independent synchronisation, dynamical and structural equitability are equivalent.
-That is, if $\vec\bx$ is a $\cP$-synchronised (Eq.~\eqref{eq:cluster-synchronisation}), $\cP$-independent (Eq.~\eqref{eq:cluster-independence}) solution, then the following are equivalent: \begin{itemize} \item[(i)] $\vec\bx$ is dynamically $\cP$-equitable (Eq.~\eqref{eq:weak-external-dynamical-equitability}); \item[(ii)] $\cP$ is structurally equitable (Eq.~\eqref{eq:structural-equitability}). \end{itemize} (See the SI for a full derivation.)
-Since we have shown that dynamically equitability is a necessary condition for (linearly independent) cluster synchronisation, so is structural equitability.
+Our first result is that, under independent synchronisation, dynamical and external equitability (see previous section) are equivalent.
+That is, if $\vec\bx$ is a $\cP$-synchronised (Eq.~\eqref{eq:cluster-synchronisation}), $\cP$-independent (Eq.~\eqref{eq:cluster-independence}) solution, then the following are equivalent: \begin{itemize} \item[(i)] $\vec\bx$ is dynamically $\cP$-equitable (Eq.~\eqref{eq:weak-external-dynamical-equitability}); \item[(ii)] $\cP$ is externally equitable (Eq.~\eqref{eq:structural-equitability}). \end{itemize} (See the SI for a full derivation.)
+Since we have shown that dynamically equitability is a necessary condition for (linearly independent) cluster synchronisation, so is external equitability.
 This restricts the groups of nodes in a network that can support cluster synchronisation to those forming equitable partitions simultaneously on each layer.
+(In the next section, we will see that external equitability is also a sufficient condition for cluster synchronisation.)

-Note that less restrictive notions of structural equitability are possible, for instance equitability with respect to all layers instead of per layer, or with respect to all external nodes instead of per cluster, but we can show that they are \emph{not} necessary for cluster synchronisation (see SI for a full study on difference notions of equitability).
+We could have considered weaker, less restrictive, notions of external equitability, for instance equitability with respect to all layers instead of per layer, or with respect to all external nodes instead of per cluster, but we can show that they are \emph{not} necessary for cluster synchronisation (see SI for a full comparison on difference notions of equitability).
 Therefore, in the context of independent cluster synchronisation, a partition must be equitable \emph{on each layer simultaneously}.
 This explains why cluster synchronisation is much harder to achieve in multi-layer networks: the equitability condition must be simultaneously satisfied on each layer, for the same nodes.
+Indeed, even if many networks have equitable partitions with high probability somewhere on the network (for example, orbit partitions in real-world networks \cite{macarthur2008symmetry, sanchez2020exploiting}), the probability of equitable clusters to occur on the same nodes in two, or more, layers decays very rapidly with the number of layers (see the SI for an explicit calculation).